-TEXAS: Managed Lanes on I-35 in San Antonio
+TEXAS: Express Toll Lanes on I-35 in San Antonio

-The San Antonio district of the Texas Department of Transportation (TxDOT) is evaluating managed lane options for a 15-mile section of the Northeast Corridor (I-35).
-Public involvement has been a key in developing the I-35 project to date.
-Pre-project studies have provided some guidance in developing managed lanes, including incorporation of value pricing.
-Although TxDOT is an existing partner with value pricing projects in Dallas and Houston, this is San Antonio's first VPPP grant.
+The San Antonio district of the Texas Department of Transportation (TxDOT) evaluated managed lane options for a 15-mile section of the Northeast Corridor (I-35).
+Public involvement was key in developing the I-35 project.
+Pre-project studies provided some guidance in developing managed lanes, including incorporation of value pricing.
+Although TxDOT is an existing partner with value pricing projects in Dallas and Houston, this was San Antonio's first VPPP grant.

-The purpose of the project is to evaluate potential operating strategies, including value pricing, which could be used as tools to manage travel demand on I-35.
-Alternative pricing scenarios can be utilized to allow certain user groups into the managed lanes at different stages over the facility's life.
-The I-35 Managed Lanes study is expected to show congestion-reducing benefits on a 15-mile stretch of the Northeast Corridor.
+The project evaluated potential operating strategies, including value pricing, which could be used as tools to manage travel demand on I-35.
+The team evaluated alternative pricing scenarios that could be utilized to allow certain user groups into the managed lanes at different stages over the facility's life.
+The I-35 Managed Lanes study was expected to show congestion-reducing benefits on a 15-mile stretch of the Northeast Corridor.